emilyriederer/projmgr/README.md

 ## Contributors

 Thanks to contributors.
-Most notably, thanks to [Konrad Mayer](https://github.com/konradmayer) for proactive reporting and debugging of issues.
+Most notably, thanks to [Konrad Mayer](https://github.com/konradmayer) and [Sam Tyner](https://github.com/sctyner) for proactive reporting and debugging of issues.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.